How to Add Your Favorite News Sources to Google Top Stories

 - Look for the icon.
 Near the headline ‘Top Stories’, you’ll see an option (a star or “more from this source” label).

 - Click to set your preference.
-You can search for and select more than on publication here.
-Once you’ve made your selections, Google takes note and increases the likelihood of showing you those content sources the next time you search for news-worthy topics.
+You can search for and select more than one publication.
+Once you’ve made your selections, Google takes note and increases the likelihood of showing you those content sources the next time you search for newsworthy topics.

 This method is perfect if you discover new outlets while browsing.
-You don’t have to leave the page or go into settings and it takes only a second.
-Think of it as giving Google a “thumbs up” for the sources you want more of.
+You don’t have to leave the page or go into settings, and it takes only a second.
+Think of it as giving Google a “thumbs up” for the sources you want.

 How to add a preferred source using Google’s settings

-For those who prefer a one-and-done approach, Google has created a central settings page where you can add and manage all your preferred sources.
+For those who prefer a one-and-done approach, Google has created a central settings page in which you can add and manage all your preferred sources.
 Here’s how it works:

 - Visit Set Your Preferred Sources on Google.